All Episodes

 And one of the things that happens in a place like France is that people like you or me will never be able to be able to protect ourselves.

-How many times do these incidents and John Lott is has put out, you know, multiple versions of his book, More Guns Less Crime, and how many times do some of these incidents happen in so-called no-go zones for guns or gun-free zones?
+And how many times do some of these incidents happen in so-called no-go zones for guns or gun-free zones?

-Well, John, one of the problems is that the Democrats who politicize this issue, and they always do it, as you pointed out, before the bodies are even cold.
+Well, John, one of the problems is that the Democrats who politicize this issue, and they always do it, as you pointed out, before the bodies are even cold, I find this just incredibly inhumane that they would bring a political issue up at a time when people haven't even had the chance to grieve.

 But what I'm still waiting for one of them to do is to tell me exactly what the legislation would say that would prevent this or any other type of crime that they say that they can prevent.

-And the fact is there isn't one.
+And the fact is, there isn't one.

-Uh, she said, I'm from Arkansas, and my family owns guns and they hunt, but nobody needs a semi-automatic to hunt with.
+She said, I'm from Arkansas, and my family owns guns and they hunt, but nobody needs a semi-automatic to hunt with.

-And I was just screaming at the television and said, Sweetheart, maybe you are from Arkansas, but you don't know much about firearms because most of us who duck hunt duck hunt with a semi-automatic shotgun, and a lot of people hunt with semi-automatic rifles.
+And I was just screaming at the television and said, sweetheart, maybe you are from Arkansas, but you don't know much about firearms because most of us who duck hunt duck hunt with a semi-automatic shotgun.

 But it's bigger than that.